Layercraft/docs/docs/intro.md

 Let's discover **Layercraft**.

 Coming soon.
 Wait for the first release.
+More Infos on [Info Page](https://info.layercraft.io).